 I got to Gate 148 in the LAX International Terminal very early.
 The lounge was almost empty, thank goodness, for I wanted to sit close to the staffing desk.
 When the flight check-in people arrived, I hoped to be first in line to ask for an aisle seat.
 I had a ten-hour flight ahead and I’m an up-and-down-every-hour type of passenger.

-I sat two chairs to the only other person in that lounge, a nicely dressed Indian woman hand-sewing on something white.
+I sat two chairs away from the only other person in that lounge, a nicely dressed Indian woman, who was doing hand-stitch work on a white fabric.
 I assumed her nationality was Indian based on the tikka in the center of her forehead.
 I assumed also that she was on my Norwegian flight, and so I started a conventional friendly passenger conversation which includes Where are you going?
 Where are you from?

 Yes, she was from India, from Mumbai, but no, she wasn’t on my flight.
 Rather she was seated at that gate so she could see the departures board easily; she’d been in the airport already for six hours.
 She was coming from Canada and going to New Zealand, where she was now a home-owning citizen.